snowplow-archive/cloudfront-log-deserializer/README.md

 ## Differences from S3LogDeserializer

-This Deserializer has slightly different behaviour from the [S3LogDeserializer] [s3logdeserializer] which comes as part of the Apache Hive project:
+This Deserializer differs in a few subtle but important ways from the [S3LogDeserializer] [s3logdeserializer] which comes as part of the Apache Hive project:

 * TODO
+* This Deserializer has up-to-date documentation available (this file!)

 ## Usage